juniormince/juniormince/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i can almost do one pull up
+- 🐶 Fun fact: i can almost do a pull up
 -->